gear-tech/gear-js/apps/auction/README.md

 Create `.env` file, `.env.example` will let you know what variables are expected.

-In order for all features to work as expected, node address should be chosen based on current `@gear-js/api` version.
+In order for all features to work as expected, the node and it's runtime version should be chosen based on the current `@gear-js/api` version.

+In case of issues with the application, try to switch to another network or run your own local node and specify its address in the .env file.
+When applicable, make sure the smart contract(s) wasm files are uploaded and running in this network accordingly.

 ### Run the app: